Rangers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been victorious in eight, or 61.5%, of the 13 contests they have been chosen as underdogs in this season.
+- The Rangers have been underdogs in 14 games this season and have come away with the win nine times (64.3%) in those contests.

-- Texas has a record of 2-2 when it's set as an underdog of +125 or more by bookmakers this season.
+- This season, Texas has won two of its four games when it's the underdog by at least +135 on the moneyline.

-- The moneyline set for this matchup implies the Rangers have a 44.4% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Rangers have a 42.6% chance of walking away with the win.

-- Texas and its opponents have gone over the total this season in 21 of its 33 opportunities.
+- Texas and its opponents have hit the over in 21 of its 34 games with a total this season.

 - The Rangers have played just two games with a spread this season and covered in each game.